 Electrolytes are also important – a BBC Good Food guide to minerals here: https://www.bbcgoodfood.com/howto/guide/vital-minerals

 Also see the Government recommendations for energy and nutrients for males and females aged 1–18 years and 19+ years: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/618167/government_dietary_recommendations.pdf

 Here at the Upstreet Project, people are supported through Client Development sessions to learn more about diet and nutrition and are expected to start to take more responsibility for their own health and wellness.

 Many of the people we support are encouraged, coached, enabled and supported to prepare their own meals from scratch.
 Everyone is encouraged to take part in meal preparation, even if he or she is not currently fully responsible for his or her own nutrition.

-Our cook and kitchen assistant make a delicious variety of meals from scratch each week and cater for a wide range of dietary special needs and requirements as well as religious and ethnic preferences.
+Our cook and kitchen assistant make a delicious variety of meals from scratch each week and cater for a wide range of dietary special needs and requirements as well as religious, ethnic and lifestyle preferences.
 We use a local butcher and local greengrocer and buy all our meat and vegetables in fresh every week.